RMAF Special Forces: Selection, training and expertise

 A RMAF Special Forces trainee in the Diving Phase being supervised by a USAF 320th Special Tactics Squadron's instructor.

 RMAF Special Forces and USAF 320th Special Tactics personnel firing the Barret M82A1 (M107) sniper rifles during a tactical long range course as a part of Teak Mint 09-1.

 Originally, passing the commando school was not mandatory for all HANDAU officers and airmen, but it became compulsory for those in special operations units.
 Since 1996, completing the basic commando course has been a requirement for any RMAF personnel wishing to join the PKU (now PASKAU).
 In 1993, the RMAF established its own commando course, the RMAF Commando Course (Kursus Komando TUDM), replacing the previous requirement for RMAF Regiment airmen to complete the Malaysian Army Basic Commando Course at the Special Warfare Training Centre.

 The RMAF Special Forces selection and training process takes place at the RMAF Combat Training School at RMAF Bukit Ibam Air Force Base in Pahang.
 Established in 2018, the school took over responsibility for the RMAF basic commando course from the RMAF Regiment at Jugra Air Base in 2019.
 Upon graduation, all participants receive a sky blue beret, a light blue lanyard, and a Fairbairn-Sykes fighting knife.
 However, achieving operational status requires further special operations training.

-On 6 May 2004, only 81 out of 198 personnel who started the three-month Basic Commando training program received their blue berets, including the top trainee, Laskar Udara (Aircraftman) Meor Mohd Nazri Othman.
+On 6 May 2004, only 81 out of 198 personnel who started the three-month Basic Commando training program received their blue berets, including the top trainee, Aircraftman Meor Mohd Nazri Othman.
 Similarly, in October 2007, only 20 out of 54 trainees successfully completed the training.